 |*NRV = Nutritional Reference Value|

-Take one tablet daily, preferably with meals.
+Take 1 Tablet/tablets per day, preferably with a meal.
 Do not exceed stated dose.

 Food supplements must not be used as a substitute for a varied and balanced diet and a healthy lifestyle.
 If you are pregnant, breastfeeding, taking any medications or under medical supervision, please consult a doctor or healthcare professional before use.
 Discontinue use and consult a doctor if adverse reactions occur.
 Keep out of reach of children.
-Store in a cool, dry place.
 Do not use if seal under cap is broken or missing.